-Jenni from Mind’s media team blogs about working with EastEnders on their upcoming Christmas storyline about postpartum psychosis.
+Jenni from Mind’s media team blogs about working with EastEnders on Stacey's postpartum psychosis story in 2015.

 I am a huge soap fan and one of my favourite parts of my job as Senior Media Advisor at Mind is advising soap teams when they are considering or writing a storyline featuring a character with a mental health problem.